-Poltava/Odessa Committee: Supporting Our Sister Congregations
+Poltava/Odesa Committee: Supporting Our Sister Congregations

-Poltava/Odessa Committee
+Poltava/Odesa Committee

 Supporting Our Sister Congregations in Ukraine:

-The Poltava/Odessa Committee is a collaborative venture under the auspices of Congregation Beth Am, Los Altos Hills and the WUPJ.
+The Poltava/Odesa Committee supports two progressive Jewish communities in the Former Soviet Union (FSU), Congregation Beth Am of Poltava and Shirat Ha-Yam of Odesa.
+This is a collaborative venture under the auspices of Congregation Beth Am, Los Altos Hills and the World Union for Progressive Judaism (WUPJ).

 During these trying times, our friends in Ukraine need us more than ever before.
 Many have had to flee their homes with nothing more than what they can carry.
-Others are still in Kyiv, Poltava and Odessa to fight for their freedom and democracy.
+Others are still in Kyiv, Poltava and Odesa to fight for their freedom and democracy.
 Innocent people are suffering.
 Please visit our Crisis In Ukraine page to learn how Congregation Beth Am is taking action to make a positive difference.

 Congregation Beth Am of Poltava